RRemelgado/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/worksheets/worksheet_2.md

 ## Project Title (approx. time: 5-10 mins)
 Craft a catchy title for your team’s project.
 Think of something that would grab attention at a conference or in a headline.

-- # Data Dirt and Data Draughts; Demystifying Environmental Data Products via Data Cards
+### Data Dirt and Data Draughts: Connecting Communities to Cultivate the Environmental Data Ecosystem

 ## Promoting Resilience and Adaptation